cupcake-recipes.com

 Preparation Steps

-• Scoop rounded tablespoons of dough onto the prepared baking sheets, leaving about 2 inches between cookies.
+• Scoop the chilled dough into 1.5-inch balls and place them on the prepared baking sheets, spacing them about 2 inches apart.

-• Let the cookies cool on the baking sheets for a few minutes before transferring them to a wire rack to cool completely.
+• Bake for 10 to 12 minutes, or until the edges are golden brown and the centers are just set.
+Allow the cookies to cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.

 Notes